Please wait while we process your payment

 The narrators in all of Ishiguro’s novels are characteristically unreliable, often omitting key details and restraining their emotions.
 His fourth and fifth novels, The Unconsoled (1995) and When We Were Orphans (2000), also feature complex narrators dealing with the weight of the past as a classical pianist and a detective, respectively.
 Yet these novels depart stylistically from his earlier works.
 Ishiguro experimented with a more surreal style in The Unconsoled, moving away from the realism of his early novels.
 The Unconsoled was also shortlisted for the Man Booker Prize.
 When We Were Orphans, meanwhile, takes up the genres of the psychological thriller and the detective novel.

 Never Let Me Go is Ishiguro’s sixth novel.
 Blending psychological realism with science fiction, it takes place in a parallel universe in 1990s England where human cloning is an accepted practice.
 His first-person narrator is Kathy H., a clone engaged in recalling and reflecting on her memories of the past.
 Ishiguro began writing Never Let Me Go in 1990, when he referred to it as “The Students’ Novel.”
 His early notes featured a group of strange students living in the countryside, an image that remained core to the finished novel.
 He developed the premise of human cloning later in the writing process.
 Ishiguro initially abandoned the idea, returning to it briefly after writing The Unconsoled.
 He picked it up in earnest after When We Were Orphans, and published Never Let Me Go in 2005.
 The novel was met with widespread acclaim, and was shortlisted that year for the Man Booker Prize as well as the National Book Critics Circle Award.
 It was also shortlisted in 2006 for the Arthur C. Clarke Award, given each year to the best science fiction novel published in the United Kingdom.
 A film adaptation directed by Mark Romanek followed in 2010.
-Ishiguro’s most recent novel, The Buried Giant, was published in 2015.
-A quest narrative set in a mythic sixth or seventh century England, The Buried Giant blends the genres of fantasy and historical fiction.
+Ishiguro’s most recent novels include The Buried Giant and Klara and the Sun.
 Ishiguro is also the author of several screenplays and short stories.
+He was awarded the 2017 Nobel Prize in Literature for his prolific body of work.
 He lives in London with his wife and daughter.